-It may be worth the cost (GCP fees) of increasing the compute power so your analysis will complete quicker in real time (see the blog post Understand hardware and regulatory limits and trade-offs).
+It may be worth the cost (Google Cloud fees) of increasing the compute power so your analysis will complete quicker in real time (see the blog post Understand hardware and regulatory limits and trade-offs).

-Your analysis app VM runs in a Google Cloud Platform (GCP) location.
+Your analysis app VM runs in a Google Cloud location.
 By default, Cloud Environments will run in the

 us-central1 region.
-If your workspace bucket is located outside of the US, you will be able to modify the location of your Cloud Environment.
+If your workspace bucket is located outside the US, you can modify the location of your Cloud Environment.

 Recommended best practice is to choose the same location for your workspace bucket and Cloud Environment to minimize cross-region egress costs.
 To learn more, see US regional versus Multi-regional US buckets: trade-offs.

-Note that the location of a Cloud Environment cannot be changed once created.
-To have a new location you must create a new Cloud Environment.
+Note: The location of a Cloud Environment cannot be changed once created.
+If you want a new location, you must create a new Cloud Environment.

 Software (application configuration)

 The application configuration is the sum total of software, packages, libraries, and dependencies that are preinstalled in the Cloud Environment container.

 Jupyter environments are fully customizable with both preconfigured and custom environment options.
 To learn more, see Starting and customizing your Jupyter app.